 Check fees and booking – Banff National Park as early as possible to discuss what campgrounds you might want to reserve.
 You can make a reservation up to 90 days in advance.
 (Most difficult campground to book is Howard Douglas.)

 In 2017, reservations could be made by phone, fax, or in person at Park Information Centres.
 Not online.

 If you are going to spend more than 7 nights camping in Canadian National Parks, the Annual Wilderness Pass is cheaper than paying night-by-night.

 There are plenty of campgrounds to choose from in Assiniboine including Lake Magog and Og Lake in the core area of the Park, Porcupine Camp near Citadel Pass, Mitchell Meadows and Rock Lake near Ferro Pass, and Scoup Camp located along the Simpson River at its confluence with the North Simpson River.
 MAP (PDF)

 It’s easy to get to our recommended start at Sunshine Meadows.
+You can hike up, ride a bus or take a gondola.
 The big problem on this adventure is how to get out.

 If transportation is a problem, backtrack to to Sunshine and ride the bus back to Banff.
 Otherwise you’ll need to arrange transport from Mt Shark … or fly to Canmore by helicopter.

 - buy fuel & rent gear, if needed, at Mountain Equipment Co-op in Calgary.
 MEC is our favourite company in the world.